libonomy/aphelion-staking/networks/local/README.md

 ## Configuration

-The `make localnet-start` creates files for a 4-node testnet in `./build` by calling the `libonomy testnet` command.
+The `make localnet-start` creates files for a 4-node testnet in `./build` by calling the `aphelion testnet` command.

-The `./build` directory is mounted to the `/libonomy` mount point to attach the binary and config files to the container.
+The `./build` directory is mounted to the `/aphelion` mount point to attach the binary and config files to the container.

 For instance, to create a single node testnet: